software-assignments-fall2021/git-workflow-practice-mic313/README.md

 <br>

-<p> Being black myself I found this artical really cool.
+ Being black myself I found this artical really cool.
 I've always noticed the lack of

 diversity in most of my classes and I can only imagine how it will be like in the industry.

 I'm glad to see theres some companies out there working towards making real change.
 I hope in

-the future more black people will have the oppertunity to be in the tech industry. </p>
+the future more black people will have the oppertunity to be in the tech industry.